Deadline: January 14, 2018

 - The Wheelwright Prize is intended for independent study and may not be applied to university tuition.
 However, the grant may be applied to fees for workshops and conferences.

-Applicants will be judged based on the following:
+Applicants will be judged on the

 - quality of their design work